NAS-PINN: Neural architecture search-guided physics-informed neural network for solving PDEs: NUMERICAL EXPERIMENTS

 \paragraph{} To explore the performance and characteristics of high dimensional problems, we consider a time-varying 2-D Burgers equation \cite{Y2022DeLISA}.
 As the network takes $(t, \bf{x})$ together as input, it can be reckoned as a 3-D problem here.

 \paragraph{} This equation can be analytically solved:

 \paragraph{} The search space and the reference neural architectures are the same as above.
-In both the architecture search phase and the training phase, we uniformly take 20 points along the $t$-axis and 25 points along the $x$-axis and y-axis.
+In both the architecture search phase and the training phase, we uniformly take 20 points along the $t$-axis and 25 points along the $x$-axis and $y$-axis.
+To test the trained models, 41 points along the t-axis and 500 points along the x-axis and y-axis are uniformly sampled.
 Table \ref{tab:tab5} lists the corresponding $L^2$ error and Figures \ref{fig:fig12}-\ref{fig:fig14} show the results of 2D Burgers equation in three time slices, $t$=0, 1 and 2, respectively.
 Still, the average values are taken from 5 independent experiments.
 The architecture obtained by NAS-PINN achieves the minima $L^2$ error and the best error distributions.
-Compared to the architectures Dumpy and Slender, the NAS-PINN-searched architecture can raise the accuracy by an order of magnitude.
+Compared to the architectures Dumpy, Slender, Increase and Decrease, the NAS-PINN-searched architecture can raise the accuracy by an order of magnitude.
+Although the Architecture Giant achieves an accuracy close to that of NAS-PINN, the parameters of Giant are obviously much more than NAS-PINN.
 The results show that the proposed NAS-PINN can adapt well to three dimensional problems.
-Similar to the conclusions of Burgers equations in Section \ref{sec:sec4.3}, more layers is more crucial for getting better performance than having more neurons.
+Similar to the conclusions of Burgers equations in Section \ref{sec:sec4.3}, having more layers is more crucial for getting better performance than having more neurons.
 However, there exists a most suitable number of hidden layers and too many layers can make the performance deteriorate.
 Again, it is recommended to vary the number of neurons used rather than sticking to the conventional wisdom of maintaining the number of neurons constant.